hmai0003/FoodOrderAppReact/README.md

 # FoodOrderAppReact
-A simple food order app in React to practise react conecpts that I have learned.
+A simple food order app in using to practise react conecpts that I have learned.